Board and Management Committees

 The Nominating and Corporate Governance Committee

-The Nominating and Corporate Governance Committee comprises a minimum of three non-executive directors.
-The committee recommends to the Boards candidates for the positions of director and has responsibilities for succession planning; reporting on the Boards’ policy; and oversight of corporate governance matters.
+The Nominating and Corporate Governance Committee comprises a minimum of three Non-Executive Directors.
+The committee recommends to the Boards candidates for the positions of director and has responsibilities for succession planning; reporting on Board diversity and oversight of corporate governance matters.

 The Disclosure Committee

 The Disclosure Committee comprises the EVP Financial Control, Risk Management, Pensions & Sustainability, the EVP Corporate Strategy M&A and Treasury, the EVP Finance – Clusters and Categories, the Group Secretary, and the NV and PLC Deputy Secretaries.
 The purpose of the committee is to help the Boards ensure that financial and other information that ought to be disclosed publicly by Unilever is disclosed in a timely manner and that the information that is disclosed is complete and accurate.